OctopusDeploy/blog/blog/2021-03/apikey-creation-automation/index.md

 ## Inspecting browser activity with Chrome DevTools

-We need to inspect what's happening in the browser when we log into our Octopus Web Portal.
+You need to inspect what's happening in the browser when you log into your Octopus Web Portal.
 Let's use [Chrome's built-in DevTools](https://developers.google.com/web/tools/chrome-devtools).

 1. Navigate to your Octopus Web Portal login page.
 2. Either right click on the page and select **Inspect**, or use the hot keys **Ctrl-Shift-i** to open DevTools.